 Natural Chlorine removal methods eventually become of interest to anyone who keeps aquarium fish or just dislikes the taste of chlorinated water.

 You could remove Chlorine from tap water by boiling it, but will that be enough to completely drive it out?

 What about its less volatile and more stable substitute – Chloramine?

 If you’re using water from the tap for your home aquarium then removing its Chlorine contents is absolutely essential for keeping your pet fish safe.
 Here’s what happens with water when being boiled and if that removes free Chlorine:

-Boiling city water can be a quick and natural way to rid it of the Chlorine inside.
-It will make it safe for aquarium fish, and it will eliminate the unpleasant taste for drinking purposes.
+Boiling your city water is the fastest natural way to remove Chlorine from it.
+In that regard, it will make it safe for aquarium fish, and it will eliminate the unpleasant taste for drinking purposes.

 What about boiling out Chloramine from the water?

 Chloramine is the chemical bond between Ammonia and Chlorine and is less volatile and reactive than the free Chlorine molecules.

 These qualities enable dissolved Chloramine to stay a lot longer in tap water than Chlorine.

 Boiling speeds up the evaporation of Chloramine from tap water significantly, but it still remains a relatively slow process.
 You’ll need to boil 10 gallons of water for at least an hour to completely remove 1 mg/L (milligram per Liter) of Chloramine.
 Therefore it’s not feasible to try and boil Chloramine out of larger volumes of tap water.

 In some cases it can hold up to 4 mg/L as per the Environmental Protection Agency’s regulation.

 Chloramine takes up to 17 times longer than Chlorine to completely gas off from water that’s being boiled.

 However, Chlorine outgasses relatively fast under the same conditions.

 I did some research on the exact time needed and wrote down my own measurements, which gave me these results.

 In short, a concentration of 1 mg/L of Chlorine will take 3.7 minutes to evaporate from 10 gallons of boiling water.